GAMS-dev/gamspy/docs/user/ml/nn.rst

 - Avoid initializing your weights to zero; instead, use a common initialization function.
 This is crucial for gradient descent and equally important for your nonlinear solver.
-- Set upper and lower bounds whenever possible, as it helps the solver.
+- Set upper and lower bounds whenever possible, as these help the solver.
 - Provide initial values for your variables to prevent the solver from wasting time on forward propagation alone.
 - Unlike other optimization problems, you don't need very strict tolerances for